TrustedFirmwareWebsite/website/join/README.md

 To join, the company needs to sign and return a copy of the Membership Agreement and pay an annual fee which depends on the class of membership.

-## Detailed information - what it is and why join?

-(Link to pitch deck goes here)

 ## Next Step for Your Company to Join

-Request a copy of the Membership Agreement.
+Request a copy of the Membership Agreement

 ## Trusted Firmware, Arm and Linaro
 Arm originally donated the Trusted Firmware-A and Trusted Firmware-M and is now a Platinum Member of the Project.
 Membership of the project is independent of membership of Linaro.
 Linaro is a Platinum Member of the Trusted Firmware project and provides governance, hosting and other services.